jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 const GlobalMembersArray = []
 ```

 Make it a `const` so that it cannot be reassigned, and give it a meaningful and useful name.
-This is naming by convention that takes away cognitive load when reading the code.
-If I find a reference to `GlobalMembersArray` in a function deep in the code, I immediately know what I am looking at.
+This is "naming by convention" that takes away cognitive load when reading the code.

+If I find a reference to `GlobalMembersArray` in a function deep in the code, I immediately know what I am looking at, and I'm not using that name for a local variable.

 ## Mutation

-The global is now _not_ reassignable, and unambiguously named, which reduces the chances of someone accidentally reusing it.
-Since it is an array, they cannot change the reference to point to another array, object, or primitive, but they _can_ mutate the contents.
+The global is now _not_ reassignable, _and_ unambiguously named, which reduces the chances of someone accidentally reusing it.
+Since it is an array, they cannot change the reference to point to another array, object, or primitive, but they _can_ still mutate the contents.

+You want that, right?
 Presumably, we are going to want to add to, remove from, and update elements in this array.

-By exposing only the array as a global variable, we have devolved responsibility for mutating it to local functions in the application.
+_No_.
+By exposing just the array globally, we have _devolved responsibility_ for mutating it to local functions in the application.

 That concern, and hence the complexity of it, is now spread throughout the application.
 Bugs related to mutating the array values can appear anywhere in the application, at any time.
 And again, they can be hard to track down, because they will likely appear when a function uses the array and doesn't find what it expects - rather than where the bug exists.